gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

-In order for Contributions to be used within the IETF Standards Process, including when they are published as Internet-Drafts or RFCs, certain limited rights must be granted to the IETF Trust, which then grants the necessary rights to the IETF.
-In addition, Contributors must make representations to the IETF Trust and the IETF regarding their ability to grant these rights.
+In order for Contributions to be used within the IETF Standards Process, including when they are published as Internet-Drafts or RFCs, certain limited rights must be granted to the IETF Intellectual Property Management Corporation (IPMC) , which then grants the necessary rights to the IETF.
+In addition, Contributors must make representations to the IETF IPMC and the IETF regarding their ability to grant these rights.

 Section 1 provides definitions used in these policies.
 Sections 3 and 4